The Mesothelioma Treatment Center at Baylor College of Medicine

 In this video, Jerry Bagwell and his wife describe his treatment and recovery experience:

 Is Baylor’s Mesothelioma Treatment Center Right for You?

 Since Dr. David Sugarbaker transferred to Baylor, the Mesothelioma Treatment Center is quickly becoming one of the top choices for mesothelioma patients.

 There are many advantages to choosing MTC at Baylor:

 - Led by one of the most renowned mesothelioma specialists

 - Offers opportunities to join important clinical trials

 - Has an extensive support staff to help you along the way

 Our patient advocates can help you decide if Baylor’s Mesothelioma Treatment center is the right cancer center for you.
 They can also explain your options for discounted travel.
-Connect you to this treatment center or get answers your questions through our Doctor Match Program.
+Connect to this treatment center or get answers to your questions through our Doctor Match Program.